fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

     dvc add raw_data
     ```

     Next, run the following commands to track changes in Git.
-We create a new branch `raw_data_v1` and add a commit message `Add raw data version 1`.
+For example, we create a new branch `raw_data_v1` and add a commit message `Add raw data version 1`.
 Please make sure to add a new branch and a good commit message for clarity.

     ```bash
     git checkout -b raw_data_v1